AI Cross-Validation

 Improved Versionβ

-The correction model generates an improved version of the response:
+The validation model generates an improved version of the response:

 - Displayed in the main area of the evaluation panel